PAIDiPaidThis.com

 How much does microblading cost in the UK?

-Microblading is semi-permanent eyebrow tattooing, and the price usually covers the first appointment plus a top-up a few weeks later, though not everyone spells that out.
-It is one treatment where the artist's skill and the studio's standards matter as much as the number, since this is on your face for a year or more.
-Here is how the pricing works.
+Microblading is semi-permanent eyebrow tattooing, and the price you're quoted usually covers the first appointment plus a top-up a few weeks later, though studios don't always spell that out upfront.
+It's one of those treatments where the artist's skill and the studio's hygiene standards matter as much as the number on the price list, because the result sits on your face for a year or more.
+Here is how the pricing actually works, and where people get caught out.

 The quick version

-• Microblading is priced per treatment, normally including a top-up appointment a few weeks after the first session.
+• Microblading is priced per treatment, normally including a top-up appointment a few weeks after the first session, not as a single one-off fee.

-• Some studios quote a low from-price for the initial session only and charge separately for the essential top-up.
+• Some studios advertise a low from-price that covers the initial session only, then charge separately for the top-up you actually need for a finished result.

-• The artist's experience drives the price heavily, since this is semi-permanent tattooing on your face.
+• The artist's experience drives the price more than anything else, since this is semi-permanent tattooing on your face, not a treatment you can undo with a wash.

-• Annual colour boosts are a recurring cost that the headline price never mentions.
+• Annual colour boosts are a recurring cost most headline prices never mention, so the first invoice is not the full picture.

-• Microblading breaks the skin and uses pigment, so a clean licensed studio and a trained artist are not optional.
+• Microblading breaks the skin and works pigment into it, so a licensed studio and a properly trained artist are the baseline, not an upgrade.

 What people actually paid